TanStack/table/docs/guide/migrating.md

 ### Update column definitions

 - accessor was renamed to either `accessorKey` or `accessorFn` (depending on whether you are using a string or function)
-- width, minWidth, maxWidth where renamed to size, minSize, maxSize
+- width, minWidth, maxWidth where renamed to size, minSize, maxSize and always have 'px'.
+If you want percent and etc. you can add a property, for example, isPercent, and do
+`style={{ width: header.getSize() + (header.column.columnDef.isPercent ? '%' : 'px') }}`
 - Optionally, you can use the new `createColumnHelper` function around each column definition for better TypeScript hints.
 (You can still just use an array of column definitions if you prefer.)
   - The first parameter is the accessor function or accessor string.
   - The second parameter is an object of column options.